 Geico: Best For Discounts

-We recognized Geico as Best Overall Provider for car insurance due to its combination of outstanding coverage, some of the industry’s lowest premiums, and a stellar reputation.
+We recognize Geico as Best Overall Provider for car insurance due to its combination of outstanding coverage, some of the industry’s lowest premiums, and a stellar reputation.
 On top of the sixteen discounts Geico offers for auto insurance policyholders, the company also offers emergency road service, rental car reimbursement, and mechanical breakdown insurance.
 With these factors, it’s not surprising that Geico is the second-largest provider in the United States.

 Progressive: Best Usage-Based Insurance

 Progressive stands out in the industry as a more affordable provider for high-risk drivers with speeding tickets, accidents, DUIs or other traffic violations on their records.
 Another way policyholders can save money on premiums is through Progressive’s usage-based program Snapshot®.
 According to the company, drivers could get average annual savings of $156.
 In addition to Snapshot, Progressive offers the six standard types of insurance along with ridehsare coverage, custom parts and equipment value coverage, and loan/lease payoff coverage.
 It also offers a good driver discount, a good student discount, and more.

 Mercury Auto Insurance Review: FAQ

 How We Rate Insurers